techistheway/vagrant-ubuntu-python-selenium/README.md

 # vagrant-ubuntu-python-selenium
-VagrantFile to launch the minimal environment for a Python Selenium testing environment.
+Vagrantfile to launch the minimal environment for a Python Selenium(chromedriver) testing environment on Ubuntu. — Edit

+Bandwidth needed:

+800 MB for trusty64 box
+260 MB for packages

 # Usage

 ```
 git clone https://github.com/techistheway/vagrant-ubuntu-python-selenium
 cd vagrant-ubuntu-python-selenium
-vagrant init;vagrant up
+vagrant up
 ```

+* Open console for the vm.
+* Login with user vagrant and password vagrant.
+* run ```startx```
+*

 # SSH Forwarding tips

-# Local Port Forward:
+# Local Port Forward

 If you want to access a port hosted on the guest from the host, use a local port forward.